-Jesus came to the earth, lived a perfectly holy life free of sin, and was then offered as the sacrificial "Lamb of God who takes away the sin of the world" (John 1:29).
-When Christ died on the Cross, the judgment for sin was poured out on Him.
-He drank the cup of wrath that was prepared for sinners like you and I. In his death, He is a substitute who bears our penalty.
+Jesus came to the earth, lived a perfectly holy life free of sin, and was then offered as the sacrificial "Lamb of God, who takes away the sin of the world" (John 1:29).
+When Christ died on the cross, the judgment for sin was poured out on him.
+He drank the cup of wrath that was prepared for sinners like you and me.
+In his death, he is a substitute who bears our penalty.
 Since God's wrath is satisfied in Christ's perfect obedience and death, we no longer have to bear that penalty.
 This offer of salvation is extended to all men-but not all men will receive the gift (John 3:16-21).
 Death has now been defeated through the resurrection of Jesus Christ and eternal life is made available.

-In order to receive the offer of forgiveness and eternal life, the good news of the gospel, God commands us to repent of our sins and place our faith in Christ.
-As Paul traveled on his missionary journeys he preached the need for "repentance toward God and faith toward our Lord Jesus Christ" (Acts 20:21).
-If you will humble yourself before God and place your faith in the life, death, and resurrection of Jesus Christ (1 Corinthians 15:3-4) you too will pass from death into life.
+In order to receive the offer of forgiveness and eternal life-the good news of the gospel-God commands us to repent of our sins and place our faith in Christ.
+As Paul traveled on his missionary journeys, he preached the need for "repentance toward God and of faith in our Lord Jesus

+Christ" (Acts 20:21).
+If you will humble yourself before God and place your faith in the life, death, and resurrection of Jesus Christ (1 Corinthians 15:3-4), you, too, will pass from death into life.

-Just as God extended grace to Noah (Genesis 6:8), grace has also been extended to us in Christ's substitutionary death on the Cross.
+Just as God extended grace to Noah (Genesis 6:8), grace has also been extended to us in Christ's substitutionary death on the cross.
 Salvation is a free gift that cannot be earned:

-For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast (Ephesians 2:8-9).
+For by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
+(Ephesians 2:8-9)